The ultimate guide to federal student loans

 Pros

-- Loan forgiveness options.
-There are a few different ways to access loan forgiveness programs with federal student loans.
-There are five different income-driven repayment plans that will forgive any balance remaining after a 20- or 25-year repayment period, and the Public Service Loan Forgiveness (PSLF) program discharges your loan after you make 120 on-time payments while working for a government agency or a nonprofit.
+- Specialized programs.
+There are several income-driven repayment plans that will forgive any balance remaining after a 20- or 25-year repayment period.
+The Public Service Loan Forgiveness (PSLF) program discharges your loan after you make 120 qualifying on-time payments while working for a government agency or a nonprofit.

 - Hardship options.
 With federal student loans, you can qualify for deferment or forbearance if you lose your job, have a health crisis or go back to college.
-There are also periods of administrative forbearance, like the period put in place due to the coronavirus pandemic.
+There are also periods of administrative forbearance.

 Cons

 - Lower borrowing limits.
-Federal student loans have low borrowing limits compared to private student loans.
+Some federal student loans have low borrowing limits compared to private student loans.
 If you’ve maxed out your federal aid, you may need to find other ways to supplement your funding.

 - Origination fees.
 All federal Direct Loans come with an origination fee, which is taken from the loan proceeds.

 - Credit check for certain loans.
-The Department of Education does run a credit check for Direct PLUS Loan applicants.
-If you have an “ adverse credit history,” you’ll need to either find a co-signer or prove to the Department of Education that your poor credit report is due to circumstances beyond your control.
+The Department of Education runs a credit check for Direct PLUS Loan applicants.
+If you have an adverse credit history, you’ll need to either find a co-signer or prove to the Department of Education that your poor credit report is due to circumstances beyond your control.

 - Higher interest rates.
 Graduate students, professional students and parents of undergrad students may apply for a Direct PLUS Loan.
-But borrowers with strong credit may get a better interest rate on a private student loan.
+But borrowers with strong credit may get a better rate with a private student loan.

 How to apply for a federal student loan